 - Shredding, cleaning and sorting plastic resin types

 Types Of Plastics

-There are many classifications for plastics, one of the most basic classification is based on its heat management nature.
+There are many classifications for plastics, one of the most basic classifications is based on its heat management nature.
 They have been broadly classified into two.

-On the other hand, plastics that once molded do not change their dimensions on heating are known as thermosetting polymers.
+On the other hand, plastics that once moulded do not change their dimensions on heating are known as thermosetting polymers.